Be an ally and take a stand. Sign up for a training today!

 What is the Ally Space Program?

-In the fall semester of 2012 Dr. Li Faustino (Center for Counseling & Psychological Services) and then-Resident Director Michelle Spiegel (Office of Residence Life & Community Standards) endeavored to create a training for students, faculty and staff that builds awareness of the issues affecting LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual) persons, particularly during college life and on campus, as well providing training to develop skills for allies.
+In the fall semester of 2012 Dr. Li Faustino (formerly of the McClintock Center for Counseling and Psychological Services) and then-Resident Director Michelle Spiegel (Office of Residence Life & Community Standards) endeavored to create a training for students, faculty and staff that builds awareness of the issues affecting LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual) persons, particularly during college life and on campus, as well providing training to develop skills for allies.
 As a joint venture between the Office of Residence Life & Community Standards and the Center for Counseling & Psychological Standards, Ally Space training began in the spring of 2013.
-The Office of Student Activities partnered in the fall of 2013 and hopes to continue these trainings based on the curriculum developed last year.
+The Office of Student Activities partnered in the fall of 2013 and hopes to continue these trainings.

 The program works to create more bias-free campus spaces where LGBTQIA persons feel safe, supported, and valued as members of our college community.
 The program provides a 3-hour workshop for faculty, staff and students of the college.
 After completing the workshop, participants will be given the option to join the Ally Space network and display an official Drew Ally Space symbol in their office space or residence hall room.
 The symbol signifies the individual’s commitment to being a resource and an ally to LGBTQIA persons.